-Name Туре Description nodeCount Integer The number of nodes processed. nodePropert iesWritten Integer The number of node properties written. createMillis Integer Milliseconds for loading data. computeMilli s Integer Milliseconds for running the algorithm. mutateMillis Integer Milliseconds for adding properties to the in-memory graph. postProcessi ngMillis Integer Milliseconds for post-processing of the results. configuratio n Мар The configuration used for running the algorithm.
+Name Туре Description nodeCount Integer The number of nodes processed. nodePropert iesWritten Integer The number of node properties written. preProcessi ngMillis Integer Milliseconds for preprocessing the data. computeMilli s Integer Milliseconds for running the algorithm. mutateMillis Integer Milliseconds for adding properties to the projected graph. postProcessi ngMillis Integer Milliseconds for post-processing of the results. configuratio n Мар The configuration used for running the algorithm.